awsm-research/DeepLineDP/README.md

 ## Datasets

-The datasets are obtained from Yatish et. al and Wattanakriengkrai et. al. The datasets contain 32 software releases across 9 software projects.
+The datasets are obtained from Wattanakriengkrai et. al. The datasets contain 32 software releases across 9 software projects.
 The datasets that we used in our experiment can be found in this [github](https://github.com/awsm-research/line-level-defect-prediction).

 The file-level datasets (in File-level directory) contain the following column